 The tank can feed a heater, a cooking stove, a bright lantern, and maybe soon a water heater.
 I can also use the large tank to refill small 1lb bottles.

 Well, it is actually more of a porta-potty than an actual outhouse, or a lugable loo, as the Brits might call it.
 State laws don’t allow for creating and actual pit outhouse.
-So I have designed an 5 gallon bucket, composting outhouse, which uses replaceable, biodegradable plastic bags which can then be placed in a composting barrel.
+So I have designed an 5 gallon bucket, composting outhouse, which uses replaceable, biodegradable plastic bags ($10 a year) which can then be placed in a composting barrel.